12 Different Types of Malaysian Laksa to Eat in Malaysia

 Ipoh Curry Mee is a sweeter version with a thinner coconut milk broth.

-The toppings for a bowl of Ipoh Curry Mee are thick cuts of Roasted Pork, slices of BBQ Pork (Char Siew), Shredded Chicken, Shrimps, and Ipoh Beansprouts.
+The toppings for a bowl of Ipoh Curry Mee are thick cuts of Roasted Pork, BBQ Pork slices (Char Siew), Shredded Chicken, Shrimps, and Ipoh Beansprouts.

 4. Nyonya Melaka Laksa (Chicken, Prawns, Santan)

 Nyonya Melaka Laksa represents one of the Peranakan (Straits Born Chinese) recipes and traditions with Malay and Chinese cultural influences.

 Nyonya Laksa’s fish-based broth is very creamy, slightly sweet, and strongly spiced, which gives you a not-too-spicy laksa broth.
 Many people may mistake this for Curry Laksa at first glance.

 The curry soup is neither too thick nor too diluted, teeming with cockles, spongy fried tofu balls, fish cake, julienned cucumber.

 Notable differences would be the hard-boiled eggs or quails eggs, julienned cucumber, and finely sliced Daun Kesum (Polygonum) garnish on the Nyonya Laksa, replacing Curry Laksa’s si ham (blood cockles).

 5. Sarawak Laksa (Complex 20 Ingredients)